alexpdp7/selfhostwatch/HACKING.md

 selfhostwatch collects data from services such as YunoHost and presents them as a website.

 Currently, selfhostwatch is a Django application.
-The data collection processes store data in a relational database by using the Djang ORM.
+The data collection processes store data in a relational database by using the Django ORM.
 The website that presents the data is implemented by using Django views and templates.

 Django helps implement a basic administrator interface that administrators can use to manipulate selfhostwatch data.